Furniture Buying Guide

 - No chemical finishes, varnishes, polyurethanes, or stains allowed.
 The color you see on the finished product is the natural color of the wood and not a toxic, chemical stain used to disguise low-grade wood shavings to make them look like walnut or cherry.

-High Environmental Standards
+Furniture Should Have High Environmental Standards

 - Sustainably-grown wood from ethically managed US forests.